fredericpoulain/SpeedGaming/README.md

-Simple reproduction of the home page of the “instant-gaming” site.
+# Simple reproduction of the home page of the “instant-gaming” site.
+## Techno :
-HTML/CSS/Javascript/GSAP
+### HTML/CSS/Javascript/GSAP